Subject Areas

 Relevant Majors and Classes

-For Elementary, Art, Theater, Foreign Language (EA/A and EC/A) certifiers
+For Secondary (MC/EA) certifiers, and K-12 Art, Theater, and Foreign Language (EC/A) certifiers

-Students with a 3.0 or higher GPA in the major of their license area are waived from taking Praxis subtest and ACTFL for content areas.
+Students with a 3.0 or higher GPA in the major of their license area are waived from taking Praxis subtest or ACTFL for content areas.

 Wisconsin Foundations of Reading